-In order to compensate for voltage drops along the DC cables to the external source, the Sense input (2 plugs included in delivery, one each for positive and negative pole) can be connected to the external source's DC output.
+In order to compensate for voltage drops along the DC cables to the load or external source, the Sense input (2 plugs included in delivery, one each for positive and negative pole) can be connected to the load resp. external source.
 The maximum possible compensation is given in the technical specifications.

-Figure 6 - Remote sensing terminals
+Figure 6 - Remote sensing connectors

-In a master-slave system it's intended to wire remote sensing only to the master which would then forward the compensation to the slaves via share bus.
+In a master-slave system it's intended to wire remote sensing only to the master which would then forward the compensation to the slaves via Share bus.

 The Sense cover must be installed during operation, because there can be hazardous voltage on the sense lines!
-Reconfiguration on the Sense terminals is only permissible if the device is disconnected from AC supply and all DC sources!
+Reconfiguration on the Sense connectors is only permissible if the device is disconnected from AC supply and all DC sources!

-1.9.12 Master-Slave bus
+Master-Slave bus 1.9.12